biotite-dev/hydride/doc/theory.rst

 Energy function
 ^^^^^^^^^^^^^^^

-After initial hydrogen atom placement the position of hydrogen connected to terminal heavy atoms can be further optimized, i.e. the energy minimized, in order to reduce steric clashes and form hydrogen bonds for example.
+Now the position of hydrogen atoms connected to terminal heavy atoms can be further optimized, to reduce steric clashes and form hydrogen bonds for example.
+More precisely, the relaxation aims to minimize an energy function :math:`V` based on non-bonded interaction terms from the *Universal Force Field* (UFF) [3]_.

+, i.e. the energy minimized,
+in order to reduce steric clashes and form hydrogen bonds for example.

 *Hydride* uses an energy function :math:`V` based on the non-bonded